Melchor Rodríguez García: Tenure

-He was responsible not only for the upkeep of the prisoners and prevention of escapes, but more importantly for prevention of lynching, proposed by numerous members of various militias.
+He was responsible not only for the upkeep of the prisoners and prevention of escapes, but more importantly for prevention of lynching, which were attempted during the bombing of Madrid by the Nationalists.

 People in besieged Madrid reacted with violence toward imprisoned nationalists after particularly bloody bombardments or after the press reported the nationalist treatment of republican prisoners.
 The most notable of such massacres happened after the air raid on Alcalá de Henares air base in December 1936.
 Protesters, some of whom were armed, arrived at one of Madrid's prisons, stormed the gates, and demanded that the cells be opened and the nationalist prisoners be handed to the crowd.
 Rodríguez appeared at the prison, ordered the crowd to disperse, and announced that he would rather give arms to the prisoners than hand them over to the mob.
 Among the prisoners Rodríguez saved were notable football player Ricardo Zamora and political leaders of the Falange Española, such as Rafael Sánchez Mazas, Ramón Serrano Súñer, Valentín Galarza Morante, and Raimundo Fernández-Cuesta.
+His tenure in office at the prison earned him the nickname "Red Angel" from the inmates whose lives he saved.

-During his term in office, Melchor Rodríguez García revealed that José Cazorla Maure, a counsellor of state security of the Council of Defence of Madrid, had organized a net of private, illegal prisons that the Communist Party of Spain ran.
+During his term in office, Melchor Rodríguez García revealed that José Cazorla Maure, a counsellor of state security of the Council of Defence of Madrid and a communist commissar, had organized a net of private, illegal prisons that the Communist Party of Spain ran.
+In response, Cazorla shut down the anarchist newspaper in which Rodríguez García had made the accusation.
+The anarchist newspaper Solidaridad Obrera publicized the scandal, which led the prime minister, Largo Caballero to dissolve the Madrid defense council which been controlled by the communists.

+He was relieved of his post at the prison in March of 1937 and was put in charge of Madrid's cemeteries.

 Rodríguez was appointed councilor of Madrid.
 He represented the Iberian Anarchist Federation.
-Segismundo Casado appointed him Mayor of Madrid in the last days of the war, and he was in charge of handing over power to the Francoists when Madrid fell on March 28, 1939.
+Segismundo Casado appointed him Mayor of Madrid in the last days of the war after his coup, and he was in charge of handing over power to the Francoists when Madrid fell on 28 March 1939.